wp-plugins/google-maps-bank/readme.txt

 * **Multi-Lingual Plugin** - Google Maps Bank is now available in around 36 Languages worldwide.
 It means that you don't need to have English Skills in order to create a simple Map.
 * **Dashboard Section** - Dashboard has been developed to give an overview of the different Maps created using Google Maps Bank.
 * **Upto 2 Maps can be created** - You can create upto 2 Custom Maps using the Google Maps Lite Edition.
-* **Different Google Map Types** - You can choose Different Map types i.e Roadmap, Terrain, Satellite and Hybrid
+* **Different Google Map Types** - You can choose Different Map types i.e Roadmap, Terrain, Satellite and Hybrid.
 * **Location on Map** - Type Address and locate it on the Map easily and give directions to your users.
 * **Markers on Map** - Add upto 5 Markers with 800+ High Quality Marker Icons and choose them from Marker Categories.
-Drag Google Map Markers in Custom Google Map to an exact location as per your requirements.
+Drag Map Markers in a Custom Google Map to an exact location as per your requirements.
 * **Polygons on Map** - Add upto 1 Polygon in Custom Google Map with full settings.
 * **Polylines on Map** - Add upto 1 Polyline in Custom Google Map with full settings.
 * **Advanced Settings** - Advanced Settings in a custom Map ables to switch on/off Pan Controls, Zoom, and even much more.